danielbodnar/awesome-stars/README.md

 - [ConnectAI-E/AutoGPT-Next-Web](https://github.com/ConnectAI-E/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
 - [TaitoUnited/full-stack-template](https://github.com/TaitoUnited/full-stack-template) - Template for cloud-native applications and microservices running as containers/functions on Kubernetes, Docker Compose, or cloud.
 You can choose the stack during project creation.
 - [otahontas/trpc-rtk-query](https://github.com/otahontas/trpc-rtk-query) - Automatically generate RTK Query api endpoints from your tRPC setup
-- [trpkit/trpkit](https://github.com/trpkit/trpkit) - Trpkit is an open-source, privacy-first web insights solution that's cookie-free and end-to-end encrypted.
+- [trpkit/trpkit](https://github.com/trpkit/trpkit) - The monorepo to our applications that offers ZKPP and E2EE.
 - [bitswired/fuseai](https://github.com/bitswired/fuseai) - Self-Hosted and Open-Source web app to interact with OpenAI APIs.
 Currently supports ChatGPT, but DALLE and Whisper support is coming.
 - [NiGhTTraX/ts-monorepo](https://github.com/NiGhTTraX/ts-monorepo) - Template for setting up a TypeScript monorepo
 - [ZeroX-DG/SnippetStore](https://github.com/ZeroX-DG/SnippetStore) - :tada: A snippet management app for developers :rocket: